-RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .16 Burst hull or helmet loss If a boat should burst or deflate rapidly during a race for any reason, that driver must cease racing, remove the boat from the race course and continue to shore in a safe manner.
-If a Driver or Co-Driver loses his helmet, they must immediately stop racing; a red flag will be shown and the boat in question will be disqualified from the heat.
+RACIN RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .16 Burst hull or helmet loss If a boat should burst or deflate rapidly during a race for any reason, that driver must cease racing, remove the boat from the race course and continue to shore in a safe manner.
+If a Driver or Co-Driver loses his/her helmet, they must immediately stop racing; a red flag will be shown and the boat in question will be disqualified from the heat.
 Further penalties may be invoked if enquiries lead to a failure due to any error by the person incurring the loss.
 As per Surf.
 If a boat should burst or deflate rapidly during a race for any reason, that driver must cease racing, remove the boat from the race course and continue to shore in a safe manner or call for immediate assistance from the safety fleet.
 The boat in question will be disqualified from the race or leg.
-If a Driver or Co-Driver loses his helmet, they must immediately stop racing and remove the boat from the race course and continue to shore in a safe manner or go to a safety boat for assistance.
+If a Driver or Co-Driver loses his/her helmet, they must immediately stop racing and remove the boat from the race course and continue to shore in a safe manner or go to a safety boat for assistance.
 The boat in question will be disqualified from the race or leg.
 Further penalties may be invoked if enquiries lead to a failure due to any error by the person incurring the loss. .17 Flags All flag signals except the green flag will conform to the UIM Rule 304.02.
 National authorities may have exceptions but must notify teams at Drivers Briefing and in the Advance Race Instructions.
-As per Surf.
-P750 use the Yellow and Green Flags for starting the Circuit class.
-As per Surf, but no 'last lap' flag is used if not a circuit longhaul. .18 Flag acknow- ledgement All competitors must acknowledge all flag signals to the official giving the signal, unless stated in Drivers Briefing by the O.O.D.
+As per Surf, but no 'last lap' flag is used if not a circuit longhaul. .18 Flag acknowled gement All competitors must acknowledge all flag signals to the official giving the signal, unless stated in Drivers Briefing by the O.O.D.
 Failure may lead to the loss of 2 points at the discretion of the O.O.D.
 As per Surf.
 All competitors must acknowledge all flag signals to the official giving the signal, unless stated in Drivers Briefing by the O.O.D.
 Failure may lead to the loss of 2 points at the discretion of the OOD.
 As per Surf. .19 Race Starts As per Rule: 564C As per Rule: 564D On a restart the boats must go back to original starting grid positions of that heat as not everyone boat may have completed their equaliser laps.
-As per Rule: 564E.02